You can keep costs down in the Gulf Coast by mixing up expensive activities with some free things to do in Sarasota. I do love a good freebie!

 He eventually turned part of his home into a museum which you can still visit today.

-Even if you are not interested in art, we would highly recommend a visit to the Ringling Museum of Art as the premises itself is beyond opulent.
+Even if you are not interested in art, we would highly recommend visiting the Ringling Museum of Art as the premises itself is beyond opulent.

 The house is 36,000 square feet, has 41 rooms and 15 bathrooms.
 It cost him a staggering 1.5 million dollars back in 1924.